My counselling privacy policy

 This privacy notice tells you what I will do with your personal information from the initial point of contact through to after your therapy has ended, including:

 I work in accordance with the British Association of Counselling and Psychotherapy (BACP) Ethical Framework for Good Practice in Counselling & Psychotherapy.
-This includes my adhering to current data protection legislation, including the General Data Protection Regulation (EU/2016/679) (the GDPR), the Data Protection Act 2018 and the Privacy and Electronic Communications (EC Directive) Regulations 2003.
+This includes my adherence to current data protection legislation, including the Data (Use and Access) Act 2025.
+The General Data Protection Regulation (EU/2016/679) (the GDPR), the Data Protection Act 2018 and the Privacy and Electronic Communications (EC Directive) Regulations 2003.

 I am happy to chat through any questions you might have about my policies and can you please contact me in writing via my contact form.